 For study purposes, you need a national “D” visa for long-term stays.
-Please contact the Swiss representation in your home country at least three months before you plan to enter Switzerland.
+Please pay close attention to the application deadlines for students with visa requirements and make absolutely sure to contact the Swiss representation in your home country at least three months before you plan to enter Switzerland.

 You must enclose the following documents with your visa application: